 How to get to the Jacques-Chaban-Delmas Bridge

-By bus, you can take any of lines 4, 7, 45 and 91.
+- By bus, you can take any of the lines 4, 7, 45 and 91.

-The Tramway is route B which covers the route.
+- The Tramway is route B which covers the route.

 What to see near the Jacques-Chaban-Delmas?

-Get to know Jacques-Chaban-Delmas through a Free Tour
+Discover Jacques-Chaban-Delmas through a Free Tour